Gato Negro: Composition

-Gato Negro opens with "The History of My Future", a energetic track driven by a "slinky, drag-race guitar riff".
+Gato Negro opens with "The History of My Future", an energetic track driven by a "slinky, drag-race guitar riff".
 Martin Renzhofer of The Salt Lake Tribune described it as having a "single minded intensity".
 Centered around sparse bass and drum arrangements, "Crying Shame" is a "languid broken-heart lament" that breaks out a "mean hook", according to David Holthouse of the Phoenix New Times.
 Estelle Tang of Pitchfork highlighted the song's chorus for its "nursery rhyme rhythm".
 "Deep in the Heart" and "The Midst" are driven by blues, with the former emphasizing dynamics and the latter featuring diverging vocal and guitars.
 "24,900 Miles Per Hour" sees Vigil "[detail] the demise of a 'poor white trash' girl" whilst alternating between "melodic narration" and more aggressive cadences, per Tang.
 "Whoopie Cat" is driven by riffs and "intense" vocals.
 "Miss Understood" features a "loping" groove and distorted vocals, whilst "Sore Subject" is a moody track marked by confessional and humorous lyrics.
 "Rest My Head" and "2nd Hand" are both fast, aggressive songs; the latter was highlighted for its hardcore and metal influences.

 Gato Negro, which means "Black Cat" in Spanish, was titled after a low-cost wine brand Davis liked.
 Although black cats are seen in superstition as a symbol of bad luck, Davis said the title referred to "back luck of the past than bad luck of the future"; she also said it held different meanings for 7 Year Bitch's members, such as relating to Vigil's Mexican American heritage and their belief that "bad luck means turning it around and taking things higher."
 The album's cover artwork is a drawing of 7 Year Bitch by comic book artist Jaime Hernandez, and its liner notes feature photos of the band smoking and drinking.
 The lyrics were not printed in the liner notes due to how personal they were for Vigil, according to Davis.